Thursday, December 25, 2014

 Some of the Highlights of 2014

-Our new fire station complete with chopper pad on the roof is almost finished directly across the street from the old station which is slated for tear-down.
+Our new fire station is almost finished directly across the street from the old station which is slated for tear-down.
 Imagine the Chili Cook-off next year.

 The Cocoa Beach Pier was sold to Westgate Resorts of Orlando who have begun total renovation of the 52 year old landmark.
 I expect big things and probably a challenge of the height and density limits for a new structure on the parking lot.
 That will be highly contentious if it happens.